StellarFw/stellar-framework.com/src/guide/events.md

 ## Trigger Events

-The code bellow shows how an event can be triggered.
+The code below shows how an event can be triggered.
 In this case the developer wants to fire the `social.newComment` event and give listeners a variable with the new comment data:

 ```javascript
 api.events.fire('social.newComment', newComment, response => {